 - Packet loss due to errors in data transmission

 - Maintaining a seamless viewing experience across devices

 - Ensuring the video quality as per the viewing preferences

 - Outages, slow clouds, and Content Delivery Network (CDN) issues

 - Deliver fast-track rollouts to support next-gen media services.

 Every one of us is a subscriber of some or the other provider, and we all understand that nobody loves slow, buffering, and low-quality viewing experience.
 Reliability, capacity, and scalability are major benchmarks for any video streaming provider.
 Especially the capacity and scale are one of critical factors because you never know when, where, and which content may go viral.

 What’s the solution?

 - Cloud and Containers: Infrastructure is the most important part of any system.
 Advancements in the Cloud space have brought forth the best possible option for any IT requirement and media is no exception to this.
 Cloud services provided by almost all the leading providers are perfectly able to fit the infrastructure requirements.
-Horizontal scaling has reduced the possible downtimes and provided dynamic scaling abilities.
-Containers, apart from providing a consistency between environments, have provided an ability to spin up and destroy new instances quickly as per the requirement.
+Horizontal scaling has reduced possible downtimes and provided dynamic scaling abilities.
+Containers, apart from providing consistency between environments, have provided an ability to spin up and destroy new instances quickly as per the requirement.
 Container management and orchestration tools are the best options for efficient cluster scaling and resource management.